sashin517-templates/ToDoApp/README.md

 1. Docker Containerization

-    - Isolate services for authentication, task management, and notifications.
+    * Isolate services for authentication, task management, and notifications.
-    - CI/CD Pipelines Automate testing, building, and deployment of the application.
+    * CI/CD Pipelines Automate testing, building, and deployment of the application.

 2. NGINX Load Balancing

-    - Distribute traffic efficiently across multiple servers.
+    * Distribute traffic efficiently across multiple servers.

 3. Kubernetes Deployment

-    - Deploy the application on Kubernetes (e.g., Minikube) for scalability and reliability.
+    * Deploy the application on Kubernetes (e.g., Minikube) for scalability and reliability.

-## Installation
+## Deployment

+### Local Deployment

+1. Clone the git repo

+    ``

+### Docker & Kubernates Deployment

-- Select the file Directory, Then Open the Terminal Run the Following Command:
+* Select the file Directory, Then Open the Terminal Run the Following Command:

      `cd Your-file-location`

      `cd TODOAPP`

-- Create the Build the Front-End Dockerfile in Terminal:
+* Create the Build the Front-End Dockerfile in Terminal:

     `docker build -t todo-frond .`

-- Run the Builded Front-End Dockerfile in Terminal:
+* Run the Builded Front-End Dockerfile in Terminal:

     `docker run -todo-frond`